RTL Zwei: Programming

-Programming pillars are daily episodes of the local Big Brother in access prime-time, and a prime-time lineup consisting mostly of "docu-soaps", movies and licensed series such as 24 and Stargate SG-1.
-Recent efforts to move further towards quality programming with science magazines and documentaries have met with an indifferent audience response.
+Programming pillars are daily episodes of the local Big Brother in access prime-time, and a prime-time lineup consisting mostly of docu soaps, movies and licensed series such as 24 and Stargate SG-1.
+Recent efforts to move further towards quality programming with science magazine shows and documentaries have met with an indifferent audience response.

-The channel's prime-time newscast RTL II News is frequently criticized for its selection of news stories, which are seen to cater to a young audience; for example, it has been known to put a CD release or the launch of a new gaming console in the second headline slot directly after the day's top event.
-This unconventional approach has brought RTL II's broadcasting licence into jeopardy at least once, as a German commercial broadcaster has to feature minimum amounts of serious informational and cultural programming to be allowed a full channel licence.
-In addition to its own newscast formats (RTL II News, RTL II Spezial.
-Das Magazin and Das Nachrichtenjournal), the channel commissions independent producers to create its own productions, which it airs in the afternoons.
+The channel's prime-time newscast RTL II News is frequently criticized for its selection of news stories, which cater to a younger audience; for example, it has been known to put a CD release or the launch of a new gaming console in the second headline slot directly after the day's top event.
+This unconventional approach has brought RTL II's broadcasting licence into jeopardy at least once, as a German commercial broadcaster has to feature minimum amounts of serious information and culture programming to be allowed a full channel licence.
+In addition to its own news programmes (RTL II News, RTL II Spezial.
+Das Magazin and Das Nachrichtenjournal), the channel commissions shows from independent producers which air in the afternoons.